finmath/finmath-lib/src/site/markdown/codingconventions.md

 ### Implementation against interfaces

 The library is developed to allow users to focus on its interfaces.
 Interfaces should come with names describing the core concept (like `BrownianMotion`  or `RandomVariable` or `Curve`).
-Implementation pick up the name of the main interface followed by a specifictation of an implementation aspect (like `RandomVariableFromDoubleArray`)
+Implementation pick up the name of the main interface followed by a specification of an implementation aspect (like `RandomVariableFromDoubleArray`)

 ### Thread Safety